somenath203/Toxic-Comment-Classifier/README.md

 ## Tech Stack Used

-From the frontend part, `Flutter` is used, for the model part, the open-source huggingface model `toxic-bert` is used and for connecting `flutter` with `toxic-bert` model, `fastAPI` is used.
+From the frontend part, `flutter` is used, for the model part, the open-source huggingface model `toxic-bert` is used and for connecting `flutter` with `toxic-bert` model, `fastAPI` is used.

 ## Link to the HuggingFace Model